MOSH-Insa-Toulouse/Rougeaux_Taillardat_KiCad_Arduino/README.md

   }
 }
 ```
+> We code the ```nano``` variable in prevision of the future nano-particules sensor that we will design at AIME).
+FOr now it is useless.
 And the result for a test payload on port 1: ``` 02 BE 01 F5 ```
 ```json
 {